mennetorelli/Plumberz/README.md

 so reading/writing from a file does not result in a performance degradation.

-Our last guess was trying to complicate the pipeline adding some intermediate steps between reading and writing, and for this reason we inserted in the computation steps a `toUpper` function which converts all characters in uppercase, and a `filter isAlphaNum`, which deletes all the puntuation characters.
+Our last guess was trying to complicate the pipeline adding some intermediate steps between reading and writing, and for this reason we inserted in the computation two steps:
+* Mapping a `toUpper` function which converts all characters in uppercase
+* Filtering all non-alphanumerical characters.
-The two function became therefore:
+The two function become therefore:

 ```haskell
 withFile "input.txt" ReadMode $ \input ->